 Winter has arrived but that doesn’t mean you can’t get some H2O action.
 You may have to forego the salty seas for some chlorinated water.
 But at least they’re heated right?

-Get your goggles, swimming caps and floaties at the ready because we have created a list of the best indoor swimming pools in Auckland, to save you the time and energy of Googling them yourself.
+Get your goggles, swimming caps and floaties at the ready because we have created a list of the best indoor swimming pools in Auckland so you can spend less time Googling and more time enjoying.
 Dive in.

 Mt Albert Aquatic Centre

 Known affectionately by locals as the Wave Pools, you might have guessed from the nickname that these pools create some waves.
 If you’re more of a serious swimmer, there is the classic 25m rectangular pool.
 For everyone else there is the wave pool that mimics a beach.
 Relax in lazy river, best spent floating on a doughnut, or don’t, and go down the hydro slide till you’re dizzy.
 For the kiddies there are hours of entertainment from watching the bucket water feature fill up and guessing which one will flip next.
 For the adults this sight is pretty entertaining to watch from the spa.

 The newest leisure centre on the block, the Albany Stadium Pool certainly has a lot going for it.
 Make a splash in the leisure pool, complete with its over-the-pool climbing wall, lily pads, and water cannons.
 If that all sounds a bit junior to you, make a beeline for the adults-only sauna and spa or pump out a few lengths in the lap pool.
 Best of all, the cafe is well worth a visit, with areas to supervise the main action whilst having a brew and keeping your hair dry.
 Winning.